dmenezesgabriel/py-ports-adapters/README.md

 ### Drivers

-It is the entry point of the application.
-It is dependent on the core and uses a framework or database.
+Are the ones that receive method calls from the outside of the application.
 As an example, it can be a web server.

 ### Driven

-It is the exit point of the application.
-It is dependent on the core and uses a framework or database.
+Are the ones that receive method calls from the inside of the application.
 As an example, it can be a database.

 ## Folder Structure